MyBord/mybord-client/docs/storybook.md

 ```
 src/thirdParty/storybook/
   |- codeBlock.tsx
-  |- createScratchStory.tsx
+  |- createScratchPad.tsx
   |- createStory.tsx
   |- storybook.module.less
   |- storybookHeader.tsx
 ```

 * `codeBlock.tsx`: React component used by `ReactMarkdown` to render highlighted syntax.
-* `createScratchStory.tsx`: Utility function used to create a temporary storybook so we can evaluate a component while building it in storybook.
+* `createScratchPad.tsx`: Utility function used to create a temporary storybook so we can evaluate a component while building it in storybook.
 * `createStory.tsx`: Utility function that creates a custom storybook with default styling and organization details.